minhashaik06/S82_Playlists/README.md

 ## Why This Project?
 This project combines humor, music discovery, and social engagement.
 It’s a fun, interactive way to explore full-stack development, authentication, API design, and UI/UX.

-After all, who wouldn’t appreciate a playlist called *"Songs to Walk Like a Villain To"* or wonder what’s actually going on in people’s heads?
+After all, who wouldn’t appreciate a playlist called *"Songs to Walk Like a Villain To"* or who wouldn't wonder what’s actually going on in people’s heads?